SJITP's primary mission:

 - Total Cost of Ownership

 - Total cost of ownership

 One of our primarily philosophies is "Small Business become Large Enterprises" .
 It is the basis for many of our recomendations.

-This philosophy causes a completely new approach to how we plan sell and install IT infrastructure.
+This philosophy causes a whole new approach to how we plan to sell and install IT infrastructure.

 Because we believe in small business become bigger we sell to small businesses at the right price.
 Most experienced IT companies try and target larger business.
 Leaving small businesses having to deal with inexperienced IT resources.
-This causes several unnecessary costs for small business.
-Costs that these small businesses are not even aware of.
+This causes several unnecessary costs for small firms.
+Costs that small firms are not even aware of.

 SJ Information Technology professional takes the approach that if we build a relationship today with a small business we might not make as much money as with the bigger firm but over time your business will grow and the IT infrastructure with it.